norandomtechie/ece270-simulator/README.md

 # ECE 270 Simulator (updated Summer 2021)

+- Changes from Fall 2021 will be uploaded eventually.

 ## Changes made during Summer 2021 (updated Aug 2021)
 - 08/18 - VCD file generation with each simulation
 - 08/18 - Support for both source-only (source) and synthesized (mapped) simulations